What We Build

 - Proportional safety — hard stops that match the deployment.
 Some risk combinations require human-in-the-loop.
 Some require explicit owner authorization.
 Some require categorical no's.
 The framework names them, the runtime enforces them.

-Who builds public-facing AI
+Who builds AI that meets the public